dberzano/dberzano.github.io/alice/alien-certificate.md

 The output file will be a PKCS12 file (usually its name ends with the extension `.p12`) that contains both the private key and the certificate.

+### macOS users

+If you use Chrome or Safari on macOS, certificates are saved in the system's keychain.
+Open it (there is an app called **Keychain**), then move to the **Category** panel on the left and select **My certificates** from the list.
+Make sure the **login** keychain is selected.

+Click on the certificate you want to use, then from the menu:

+    File → Export Items

+As for Firefox, the output file will be a PKCS12 file with both the private key and your certificate inside.

 Make your certificate usable by AliEn